Average-case Speedup for Product Formulas: Introduction

-suffices for an accurate approximation in the spectral norm, where the maximization is taken over sites $i$ and the sum over terms $\gamma$ overlapping with $i$.
-The bound depends on the number of terms $\Gamma$ in the Hamiltonian and $\lnormp{\vH}{(1),1}$, a certain 1-norm quantity that captures commutation relations.
-This theoretical guarantee renders product formulas among the strongest candidates for quantum simulation of various systems.
+suffices to approximate the unitary evolution for \textit{any} input state.
+The bound depends on the number of terms $\Gamma$ in the Hamiltonian and a local energy estimate $\lnormp{\vH}{(local),1}$ (Figure~\ref{fig:local_quantity}).
+This local quantity sums over terms $\vH_\gamma$ overlapping with a site $i$ and takes the maximum over sites; it tends to be much smaller than the global sum $\sum_{\gamma} \norm{\vH_{\gamma}}$.
+This theoretical guarantee renders product formulas among the strongest candidates for simulating physical systems (Table~\ref{table:main}).

-Given the above developments, one may ask: is constant overhead improvement all that remains in product formulas?
-In some other contexts, the folklore~\cite{2021_Microsoft_catalysis} suggests errors in quantum computing might in practice add up \textit{incoherently}, which is more desirable than coherent noise \cite{hastings2016turning,campbell_mixing16,2017_Temme_error_mitigation}.
-Such a \textit{2-norm} behavior for Trotter error, if true, is not manifested in the existing gate complexity in 1-norm ($\lnormp{\vH}{(1),1}$).
+In light of the developments, we may ask: what remains to be known for Trotter error?
+In some other contexts, the folklore~\cite{2021_Microsoft_catalysis} suggests errors in quantum computing might, in practice, add up \textit{incoherently}, which can be significantly smaller than coherent noise \cite{hastings2016turning,campbell_mixing16,2017_Temme_error_mitigation}.
+Intuitively, different scaling occurs whether the noises are ``pointing at the same direction''.
+For a minimal example, consider a sum over $m$ numbers taking values $\pm1$.
+In the worst possible scenario, they could all share the same sign and add up coherently.
+However, if the numbers have random signs independent of each other, the total strength is usually much smaller

+Curiously, the existing gate complexity, as a manifestation of the Trotter error, exhibits the coherent scaling where terms are added up linearly~\eqref{eq:1_norm_main}.
+Could Trotter error and the gate complexity, in practice, enjoy the much milder incoherent scaling?

+This work presents the incoherent aspects of Trotter error that exhibit qualitatively different scaling from the state-of-the-art estimates~\cite{thy_trotter_error}.
+Pictorially, the Trotter error is a high-dimensional object that cannot be summarized in a single bound.
+Instead, there is a \textit{distribution} of Trotter error over input states (Figure~\ref{fig:worst_typical}).
+The existing estimate~\eqref{eq:1_norm_main} accounts for the \textit{worst-case} inputs that may not be practically relevant; the vast majority of inputs enjoy a much better scaling.
+More precisely, we show that, \textit{with high probability}, the gate complexity exhibits a \textit{root-mean-square}, or \textit{2-norm} scaling for inputs drawn from any orthogonal basis

+The local quantity $\lnormp{\vH}{(local),2}$ is now a sum-of-squares over sets $S$ overlapping with a site $i$ (the scalar $b_S$ sums over all terms $\vH_{\gamma}$ with support being the set $S$).
+Our estimate yields substantial improvements over~\eqref{eq:1_norm_main} when the Hamiltonian has large connectivity (such as with long-range interactions, see Table~\ref{table:main}), which directly leads to resource reduction for various quantum simulation tasks.
+Further, motivated by quantum chaos and the SYK models~\cite{maldacena2016remarks,Sachdev_1993}, we show that when the Hamiltonian itself has random coefficients, even the worst input states enjoy a 2-norm scaling for Trotter error.